julioasotodv/spark-df-profiling/README.md

 The profile report is written in HTML5 and CSS3, which means that you may require a modern browser.

 Keep in mind that you need a working Spark cluster (or a local Spark installation).
 The report must be created from `pyspark`.
-To point pyspark to your Python environment, you must set the environment variable `PYSPARK_PYTHON` to your python environment where spark-df-profiling is installed.
+To point pyspark driver to your Python environment, you must set the environment variable `PYSPARK_DRIVER_PYTHON` to your python environment where spark-df-profiling is installed.
 For example, for Anaconda:

-	export PYSPARK_PYTHON=/path/to/your/anaconda/bin/python
+	export PYSPARK_DRIVER_PYTHON=/path/to/your/anaconda/bin/python

 And then you can execute `/path/to/your/bin/pyspark` to enter pyspark's CLI.

 ### Jupyter Notebook (formerly IPython)
 We recommend generating reports interactively by using the Jupyter notebook.

-To use pyspark with Jupyter, you must also set `PYSPARK_PYTHON`:
+To use pyspark with Jupyter, you must also set `PYSPARK_DRIVER_PYTHON`:

-	export PYSPARK_PYTHON=/path/to/your/anaconda/bin/python
+	export PYSPARK_DRIVER_PYTHON=/path/to/your/anaconda/bin/python

 And then